tribusonz/gluemath/q_and_a.md

 Why are you write native code for glue language and in C?
 A:
 There is no post-C language like Python or Ruby, and ABI cannot achieve faster processing than anything written in C.

+Q:
+With IEEE754 extended double precision, some functions pick up errors.
+A:
+We do not recommend numerical calculations with extended double precision.
+This is because the mant number part is cut off in the middle, making it easy to pick up errors.